pubnub/c-core/contiki/README.md

 # Pubnub client library for Contiki OS

+NOTE: This library is a work-in-progress, in pre-alpha state.

 Pubnub library for Contiki OS is designed for embedded/constrained devices.
-It consists of just two source files (and their header files).
-The public (user) interface (API) of the library is fully documented in Doxygen compatible comments.
+It is a part of the "C-core" repository, using most of the "core" modules and providing only the PAL ("Platform Abstraction Layer") for the Contiki OS.

 There are no special requirements of the library, and it should be usable as-is on any platform that Contiki is ported to.

-It has only the basic operations: publish, subscribe and "leave", and is designed with minimal amount of code in mind.
+It is designed with minimal amount of code in mind.
 It's data memory requirements can be tweaked by the user, but are by design static and brought down to minimum.

 ## File Organization

-The files of the library repository are:

-- `pubnub.h` : the public interface of the library, #include this in your code, and search the comments for documentation.
-You can also generate Doxygen documentation from it.

-- `pubnub.c` : the implementation of the library, compile &link this with your code

-- `pubnub_ccore.c` and `pubnub_ccore.h` : internal module.
-Compile and
-  link the source (`.c`) with your code and "forget" about the header (`.h`).
+The core modules are in `../core` directory.

+Modules and headers in this directory combine to make the PAL for Contiki OS.

-- `pubnubDemo.c` : A simple demo of how the library should be used.
+`pubnubDemo.c` is a simple demo of how the library should be used.
 Build this (with pubnub.c and Contiki) for a basic example of how stuff works.

-- `pubnub.t.c` : The unit test.
-It uses the cgreen unit testing library and has "total" line coverage (only the lines that _can't_ be executed - sanity checks - are not covered).
-You can look at it to see various ways to interact with the library, but as most test code, it's not very user-friendly.
-You can also build and run it yourself, if you wish.

-- `Makefile` : basic Makefile to build the pubnubDemo "app" and pubnub.t unit test.
+`Makefile` is a basic Makefile to build the pubnubDemo "app".
 Use are is, or look for clues on how to make one for yourself.

-- `LICENSE` and this `README.md` should be self-explanatory.
+`LICENSE` and this `README.md` should be self-explanatory.

 ## Design considerations